AFGI: Towards Accurate and Fast-convergent Gradient Inversion Attack in Federated Learning: Introduction

-Nonetheless, reconstructing original data such as images is non-trivial.
+Nonetheless, reconstructing ground-truth data such as images is non-trivial.
 There are at least two reasons hindering its practical implementation.
-First, original data and its label information are invisible in FL.
-As a result, GI algorithms when reconstructing data slowly converge and probably diverge due to the lack of accurate critical information, \emph{e.g.}, labels.
+First, ground-truth images $x$ and their label $y$ information are invisible in FL.
+As a result, GIAs algorithms when reconstructing data slowly converge and probably diverge due to the lack of accurate critical information, \emph{e.g.}, labels.
 For example, it takes 8.5 hours to reconstruct a single ImageNet image under the context that the batch size is 1 by running the strategy in~\cite{geiping2020inverting} with a single NVIDIA V100 GPU.
-Considering that a typical FL user may own hundreds of images~\cite{yang2019federated,FedAVG,FedSGD}, implementing GI attacks for reconstructing so many images is prohibitive.
+Considering that a typical FL user may own hundreds of images~\cite{FedAVG,FedSGD}, implementing GIAs for reconstructing so many images is prohibitive.
 Second, complicated FL contexts can substantially deteriorate attack accuracy.
-As reported in \cite{geiping2020inverting,yin2021see}, attack accuracy is inferior when the training batch size is much grater than 1 or duplicated labels exist in a single batch.
+As reported in \cite{geiping2020inverting,yin2021see}, attack accuracy is inferior when the training batch size is much grater than 1 or duplicating labels exist in the batch.